top of page

 I am a religious studies scholar

-and have studied the Talmud ( the commentaries)
+and have studied the Talmud (the compilation of religious wisdom),

 not merely of believers, philosophers, and enthusiasts,

-those who have become One with the God or Reality
+those who became One with the God or Reality

 of their beliefs.